oaubert/mediafragment-prototype/README.md

 way to solve this would be to extend the trajectory path syntax by adding a new "Scale" command, which would specify an object scale change, e.g. `trajectory=M9,323C147,8 E0.5 C270,78 E1.0 C270,78` (using `E` as command abbreviation, since `S` is already used).
+The SVG standard defines an additional &lt;animateTransform> element for this, but in XML syntax.

-3.Similarly, the temporal specification is not flexible (it is a linear interpolation of the trajectory of the fragment duration in the current implementation).
-Temporal keypoints could be specified again by extending the path syntax, e.g.  `t=0-10&trajectory=M9,323C147,8 K4 C270,78 K8 C270,78` (using `K` as `Keypoint` abbreviation) would specify durations associated to the current trajectory command.
+3. Similarly, the temporal specification is not flexible (it is a linear interpolation of the trajectory of the fragment duration in the current implementation).
+Temporal keypoints could be specified again by extending the path syntax, e.g.  `t=0-10&trajectory=M9,323C147,8 K4 C270,78 K8 C270,78` (using `K` as `Keypoint` abbreviation, since SVG defines the notion of Keypoints but with no associated compact syntax) would specify durations associated to the current trajectory command.

 4. Due to the flexibility of the SVG path definition, the mediafragments will be more complex to interpret and query in